Jordixu/MediData-Hub/to_do_list.md

     - [ ] View previous consults
     - [ ] See patient medical history
     - [ ] NO registration screen nor modification/deleition
+- [ ] Change the specialty and departments so that they make sense.

 ### Schedule System